DanielCoutts/hyde/tutorials.md

 {% for node in site.data.menu %}
   {% if node.title == "Tutorials" %}
-    {% for tutorial in node.subitems %}
+    {% for tutorial in node.tutorials %}

 * {{ tutorial.title }}